Scilence2022/DeepGeneResearch/README.md

 ## 🎯 **Revolutionizing Gene Research with AI**

-**Deep Gene Research** is a cutting-edge, AI-powered platform specifically designed for comprehensive gene function analysis and molecular biology research.
+**Deep Gene Research** is an AI-powered platform specifically designed for comprehensive gene function analysis and molecular biology research.
 Built by **Genome AI Studio**, this platform combines advanced artificial intelligence with specialized biological databases to deliver rapid, accurate, and comprehensive gene research reports in minutes rather than days.

 ### **Why Deep Gene Research?**